ChangwenXu98/TransPolymer/README.md

 ### Dataset

 The pretraining dataset is adopted from the paper ["PI1M: A Benchmark Database for Polymer Informatics"](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00726).
 Data augmentation is applied by augmenting each sequence to five.
+Pretraining data with smaller sizes are obtained by randomly picking up data entries from PI1M dataset.

-Eight datasets, concerning different polymer properties including polymer electrolyte conductivity, band gap, crystallization tendency, dielectric constant, ionization energy, refractive index, and p-type polymer OPV power conversion efficiency, are used for downstream tasks.
+Ten datasets, concerning different polymer properties including polymer electrolyte conductivity, band gap, electron affinity, ionization energy, crystallization tendency, dielectric constant, refractive index, and p-type polymer OPV power conversion efficiency, are used for downstream tasks.
 Data processing and augmentation are implemented before usage in the finetuning stage.
 The original datasets and their sources are listed below:

 PE-I: ["AI-Assisted Exploration of Superionic Glass-Type Li(+) Conductors with Aromatic Structures"](https://pubs.acs.org/doi/10.1021/jacs.9b11442)

 PE-II: ["Database Creation, Visualization, and Statistical Learning for Polymer Li+-Electrolyte Design"](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.0c04767)

-Egc, Xc, EPS, Ei, Nc: ["Polymer informatics with multi-task learning"](https://www.sciencedirect.com/science/article/pii/S2666389921000581)
+Egc, Egb, Eea, Ei, Xc, EPS, Nc: ["Polymer informatics with multi-task learning"](https://www.sciencedirect.com/science/article/pii/S2666389921000581)

 OPV: ["Computer-Aided Screening of Conjugated Polymers for Organic Solar Cell: Classification by Random Forest"](https://pubs.acs.org/doi/10.1021/acs.jpclett.8b00635)

-The processed datasets will be made public as soon as the paper is published.
+The original and processed datasets are included in the data folder.

 ### Tokenization
 `PolymerSmilesTokenization.py` is adapted from RobertaTokenizer from [huggingface](https://github.com/huggingface/transformers/tree/v4.21.2) with a specially designed regular expression for tokenization with chemical awareness.